Home » 30 Minute Meals » The Easiest and Yummiest Vegan Spicy Bean Burgers in the World

 • Alternatively, heat your air fryer to 200c (on bake), place in your basket, and cook until golden brown.

-• Serve on a burger bun (or gluten free buns!) with some lettuce, some fresh tomatoes, and your favorite burger toppings!
+• Serve on a burger bun (or gluten free buns!) with some lettuce, some fresh tomatoes, and your favourite burger toppings!

 Try my other easy vegan suppers!